Close Menu

 When you think about a house’s roof, you might picture the shingles, the slope, or the gutters.
 But have you noticed the part of the roof that extends beyond the walls?
 This is what we call the roof overhang, and it serves multiple purposes that are vital to a home’s safety, energy efficiency, and overall design.

-Understanding Roof Overhangs: Definition and Purpose
+Understanding Roof Overhangs: Definition and Purposewhat's the overhang on a house roof called?

 What Is a Roof Overhang?